Reading Transcripts

 Steps

-4. Read the opening, the key decision point, and the close first instead of reading every line in order.
+- Read the opening, the key decision point, and the close first instead of reading every line in order.
+Click a tool row in the timeline if you need to inspect failures (the app can take you to Tool calls).

-5. Look for confusion, repetition, missing information, or language that may have led to the final outcome.
+- Look for confusion, repetition, missing information, or language that may have led to the final disposition.

 How to decide when transcripts are enough